Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting? What should my 6 weeks pregnant belly look like?

 4. You have a fibroid

 Some fibroids, depending on their position and size, will not cause symptoms till you get pregnant.
-Fibroids usually get bigger in size and may even result in an early pregnancy loss or preterm births.
+Fibroids usually get bigger in size and may even result in an early pregnancy loss or preterm births in some women.

 A fibroid attached to the outside of the uterus with a stalk (pedunculated fibroid) may twist on itself and cause moderate to severe abdominal pain, nausea, and vomiting during pregnancy.